Ali Şaşal Vural

-Ali Şaşal Vural (born 10 July 1990), is a Turkish professional footballer who plays as a goalkeeper for Sivasspor.
+Ali Şaşal Vural (born 10 July 1990) is a Turkish professional footballer who plays as a goalkeeper for Sivasspor.

 Career

 By support of his elder brother Çağdaş, Ali Şaşal Vural started to play football at the age of 13 at Altay S.K.
 Substituted in 84th minute for Kılıç Arslan Kopuz, Ali Şaşal Vural made his professional debut at TFF First League 2009–10 season game against Konyaspor, ended 4-1 for Altay, held on 8 May 2010 at Izmir Alsancak Stadium.

 He made his 50th career clean sheet for Sivasspor in the 20/21 season.

+On 13 November 2025, Vural was banned from playing for 12 months for his involvement in the 2025 Turkish football betting scandal.

 International career

 Vural got his first call up to the senior Turkey squad for the UEFA Euro 2016 qualifier against Kazakhstan and for the friendly against Bulgaria in June 2015.